 The first known use of faux finish marbling technique dates back to the Mycenaean period.
 The Mycenaeans were an ancient Aegean civilisation who over four thousand years ago used marbling to decorate their pottery.

 Two thousand years later we can see examples of marbling in Pompeii, usually as a border to frame murals.

 Marbling became popular in Europe during the renaissance period, although real stone was available, it was fashionable to imitate the real thing.
 In France the master craftsmen's aim was to get the Faux Finish as near as possible to the real stone, in Italy the look was slightly more arty and freestyle.

 Marbling also became popular with architects as a substitute for real marble when load bearing walls and beams made from Marble would have provided inadequate support.
 15th and 16th century examples like St Peter's in Rome and the Sistine chapel in the Vatican are fine examples of this.

 A great exponent of marbling in England was Thomas Kershaw, a faux finisher in the 1800's and widely considered to be the greatest Woodgrainer and Marbler of all time.Examples of his work can be seen at the Bolton Museum, Telford college in Edinburgh and the V&A museum in London.

 In 18th century Scandinavia decorative finishes such as marbling, Murals, Trompe-l'œil and Stencilling took off in a big way.
 The style was more naive and the marbling rarely resembled the real stone but it was highly decorative.

-The class is taught by Joanne Poulton, a professional specialist decorator with over twenty years site experience.
+The class is taught by Jo Poulton, a professional specialist decorator with over twenty years experience.

 Marbling courses London - learn Carrara & Egyptian Marble Faux Finishes in London